bhagadepravin/knox-workshop/README.md

 # LAB 6:

-# 1. Replace KNOX SSL certificate
+# Replace KNOX SSL certificate
+Here We have Two Options,
+1. Auto-TLS Disabled
+2. Auto-TLS Enabled

-I] Please follow below steps when you **do not have Auto-TLS enabled**.
+## I] Please follow below steps when you **do not have Auto-TLS enabled**.

 ```bash
 # Check the existing Knox certificate: